seashairo/foundryvtt-roman-numerals/README.md

 Automatically converts a bunch of numbers in Foundry to roman numerals.
 Currently does anything in the chat log, and most stuff on character sheets.

+May break a bunch of character sheet functionality, I didn't really test it much

 ## Why?

 Someone joked about it and now they have to live with their mistakes.